 - Is relatively stable across time.

 A Job to Be Done doesn't know what products or solutions have existed, currently exist, or might exist.
 It's just framing some area of life where your customer is at the center of a struggle, and they want some help solving the problem.

-“Help me brush my teeth in the morning” is not a great example of a Job to Be Done statement that will lead to innovative product design.
+“Help me brush my teeth in the morning” is not a great example of a Job to Be Done statement.

 “Help me brush my teeth in the morning” is joined at the hip to an existing solution (a toothbrush) and there’s only so far you’ll be able to expand your thinking within that bubble.